-- i) Included in accounts payable is \$126,789 (2015 \$90,761) due to directors and officers of the Company and companies controlled by directors of the Company.
-These amounts are unsecured, non-interest bearing and have no fixed terms of repayment. - ii) Loans of \$nil (2015 \$12,900) were due to directors of the Company or companies controlled by directors of the Company.
+As at November 30, 2016, included in accounts payable and accrued liabilities is \$nil (August 31, 2016 - \$126,789) due to directors and officers of the Company and companies controlled by directors of the Company.
 These amounts are unsecured, non-interest bearing and have no fixed terms of repayment.